Álamo, Veracruz: Coat of arms

-Climate
+Geography

 Álamo is located in the north of Veracruz, at an elevation of 40 meters above sea level.
 It is located about 380-km north of the state capital, Xalapa.
 Its climate is hot and extreme, the average annual temperature is 24 °C and annual precipitation is 1.391 m.

 Demographics

 Throughout the city there are about 10,000 speakers of indigenous languages, primarily Nahuatl.
 The main religions are Catholicism and Protestantism.

 In the Population Census of 2000, there were 22,011 households, with an average of 4.6 occupants per dwelling.

 Education

 Álamo has 149 preschools, 179 elementary and 47 secondary schools.
 It has 15 institutions of high learning.

 Agriculture

 The main agricultural products in the city are maize, beans, citrus, watermelon, papaya and pipián.

 Livestock are also an important agricultural commodity.
 In the municipality there are 431,131 head of cattle, 7,155 pigs, 7,200 of sheep, and 5,675 horses.